w012bwh/torqata/README.md

     pip install flask_swagger_ui

-Software could use but not required
+Optional software to use

     postman - send get/post/put/delete
     DataGrip / whatever you may use to connect to a database

-Steps to setup environment
+Steps to set up environment

 The PostgresSQL database is running in GoogleCloudDB however, you can edit the sql script to create new instance